romkatv/zsh4humans/fn/notes.md

 ---

 Make zsh-bin work like `tmux -u`.
 That is, assume UTF-8 always.
 If there is no UTF-8 locale on the machine (or maybe if the current locale is not UTF-8) require zsh-bin.

+---

+Make integrated tmux work with `TERM=xterm-256color`.

+---

+Remove client-server architecture from the integrated tmux.
+Would be nice to put it in the same process as zsh but it might make it more difficult to update tmux.
+For starters it's probably a good idea to have zsh in one process and everything else in another (`z4hd`).

+Actually, maybe this is a bad idea.
+Maybe it's better to run `z4hd` the way `tmux` currently runs.
+Just add `version` to the socket name.
+The latter can be done right now, without any architectural changes.

+---

+Add a special escape code to the integrated tmux that would allow identifying via a roundtrip to the TTY.
+Since other terminals won't reply, the logic should be like this:

+1. Write "are you integrated tmux".
+2. Write "where is cursor".
+3. Read the cursor positions.
+If a special response preceeds it, this is integrated tmux.

+---

+Add `z4h [-r] output` that prints the output of the last command.
+With `-r` the output is printed without styling (no colors, etc.).
+Print a warning if the output has more than `N` bytes (or terminal lines?). `N` should be configurable.

+Implement this by printing a marker in preexec and another in precmd.

+---

+Complain if users override `TERM` when using integrated tmux.

+---

+Figure out better key bindings for macOS.

+---

+If using iTerm2 with the default color scheme, change it to Tango Dark with dark-grey for black.
+Do it in `p10k configure` for now.